Juho9179/sbom-machine/README.md

 -v or --verbose                 verbose output
--iY or --include-yarn           includes yarn.lock files in export -oY or --only-yarn              processes only yarn.lock files -a or --append                  Appends to file
+-iY or --include-yarn           includes yarn.lock files in export -oY or --only-yarn              processes only yarn.lock files -iP or --include-package-lock     includes processing package-lock.json files -oP or --only-package-lock        processes only package.lock files -a or --append                    Appends to file --all                             Includes yarn and package locks, if any.
 ```
 Example:
 ```